• Skip to primary navigation

 Fluffy French Toast

 The mere mention of French Toast brings back a lot of memories of my mom dishing this out once a week at least and me happily chomping it down.
-I quickly learned the French Toast here in the US and served readily at IHOP differ dramatically from what we ate growing up in India.
+I quickly learned that the French Toast here in the US and served readily at IHOP differ dramatically from what we ate growing up in India.

-American French toast tends to be less sweet and accompanied by maple syrup whereas the ones we ate growing up eating in India are sweeter since they have sugar in the batter and they are just served as is.
+American French toast tends to be less sweet and accompanied by maple syrup, whereas the ones we ate growing up eating in India are sweeter since they have sugar in the batter and they are just served as is.

 This recipe while it does have sugar, I have cut it down to the bare minimum so that it has a mildly sweet flavor and for those who want it American-style, can serve it with maple syrup.